 Finding fame with its oyster farming scene, this seaside city has given birth to a wealth of seafood restaurants enticing enough to attract weekend trippers from the big city.
 Snorkellers will love the otherworldly depths of its beaches, which are luminescent with reefs and fish.
 On land, the expanse of wild bush punctures foamy tide, offering an endless stretch of nature to explore on both sides.
-At the day’s end, get some rest in this modern two-bedroom apartment and dream about doing it all again the next day.

 Floating away from the hum of the crowds, this kayak tour takes you to some uncharted nooks and crannies along the coastline.
 Keep an eye on the horizon for the looming arch of a migrating whale’s back, while your guide teaches you about the surrounding environment and the diverse marine life below the surface.
 Take a break with home-made cake and fruit on a secluded beach – only accessible by water, you can swim or snorkel, while thrill-seekers will be kept occupied jumping from the towering rocks.